awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/disaster/promote-aurora/_index.en.md

 We are going to promote Aurora secondary database.

-1.1 Change your [console](https://us-west-1.console.aws.amazon.com/console)’s region to us-west-1 using the Region Selector in the upper right corner.
+1.1 Change your [console](https://us-west-1.console.aws.amazon.com/console)’s region to **N. California (us-west-1)** using the Region Selector in the upper right corner.

 1.2 Navigate to **RDS** in the console.